Skip to main content Link Search Menu Expand Document (external link)

 • Discuss the mechanisms like interrupts and dual mode operation that ensure efficient process management.

-• Understand Synchronous and Asynchronous Interrupts
+• Conclude Synchronous and Asynchronous Interrupts

 • Differentiate between synchronous and asynchronous interrupts and their roles in system operations.